-If you’ve ever wondered if there was anything that could help you overcome social anxiety, here my own story of how hypnosis helped me.
+If you’ve ever wondered if there was anything that could help you overcome social anxiety, here is my own story of how hypnosis helped me.

-I used to romanticize NYC summers—the rooftop gatherings, the post-work happy hour in Bryant Park, the rosé-fueled picnics in Central Park with people who always seemed casually cool.
+I used to romanticize NYC summers, the rooftop gatherings, the post-work happy hour in Bryant Park, the rosé-fueled picnics in Central Park with people who always seemed casually cool.
 But what no one could see was this: beneath my floral summer dress and curated talking points, my body was bracing for social combat.

 And I even had a protocol.
 Because when you live with social anxiety, small talk feels like a Broadway performance.

 If I’m being honest with you…I prepped for parties like exams.
 I devoured the NY Times and WSJ to have something smart to say.
-I made lists of interesting topics, planned outfits, and cut carbs to feel a little thinner, which made me feel more confident.
-I even read books on how to stop being shy.
+I made lists of interesting topics, planned outfits, and cut carbs to feel a little thinner.
+I even read books on how to overcome shyness.
 But still—underneath it all—I felt like I didn’t belong.
+Eventually, I stopped trying to fix the surface and went deeper.

-I booked a session at Maha Rose in Greenpoint with a hypnotist named Shauna (who eventually became one of my teachers).
-I was nervous—not just socially nervous—existentially nervous.
-At this point, I’d only tried YouTube hypnosis, and I wondered if in-person would be different…What if I lost control of my mind?
-What if I forgot who I was?
-What if I did something weird?
+I booked a session in Brooklyn with a hypnotist (who eventually became one of my teachers).
+I was nervous—not just socially nervous, but existentially nervous.
+At this point, I’d only tried YouTube hypnosis, and I wondered if this in-person would be different…

 She asked me to go back.
 Way back.
 To the first time I felt humiliated.
 Judged.
 Unsafe being seen.